White Oak Bayou at Lakeview immediately after the Tax Day 2016 flood

 Golf Course Berm Project

-The goal of this design is to keep rain that has fallen onto the course from moving onto surrounding residential streets and to reduce the flow of water from the course into the bayou system.
+The goal of this project is to keep rain that has fallen onto the course from moving onto surrounding residential streets and to reduce the flow of water from the course into the bayou system.
 This will reduce the street flooding that has occurred on Wall Street and will open up additional capacity in the bayou for other storm drainage.

 Street Drainage Improvements

-The flood study found that drainage in these areas was insufficient and would require building additional storm drainage inlets and larger capacity storm sewer pipes.
+Our flood study found that drainage in these areas was insufficient and would require building additional storm drainage inlets and larger capacity storm sewer pipes.

 White Oak Bayou Channel Improvements